lucee/lucee-docs/docs/03.reference/01.functions/arraynew/_arguments/type.md

-type of the array created, if not set the array does not have any specific type.
+Type of the elements that the array can store.

+If set, attempting to add an element that can not be cast to the specified type, will throw an exception.